Founder & Head Strength and Conditioning Coach

 Certified Strength and Conditioning Specialist (CSCS)

-I’ve dedicated myself to working in the sports performance and fitness industry for over 9 years because it is truly my passion.
+I’ve dedicated myself to working in the sports performance and fitness industry for over a decade because it is truly my passion.
 I train individual athletes, groups and teams ranging from middle school and high school to university and professional level athletics.
 I utilize training methods learned from my experiences training and working with strength and conditioning experts in North America and Europe to provide training that is measurable, accountable, and specific to the goals of the athlete and the demands of their sport.

 The drive to achieve goals is something I know very well through my career as a Canadian bobsleigh athlete and, prior to that, winning a Vanier Cup (Canadian university national championship) as a football player at McMaster University in 2011.

 In 2016, after experiencing an injury that almost ended my bobsleigh career, I had to stop and re-examine my goals.
 Was I going to call it quits or figure out a way to achieve my dream of going to the 2018 Olympic Games?
 I decided to go for it, but knew I had to make some changes.
 I started by closely examining my habits, changing the ones that were holding me back, creating new ones, and making critical adjustments to my process.